Unified.to

 FreshnessMinutes to hours (or days)Seconds or milliseconds

-ETL pipelines optimize for analytics performance, while real-time pipelines optimize for operational responsiveness.
+ETL pipelines optimize for analytics performance, while real-time pipelines optimize for responsiveness and live system interaction.

 When ETL Is the Right Choice